Definition: bouma is the shape formed by the outline of a word.

 Here is a webpage in which improved consideration of the bouma of two words can enhance the layout:

-2. Below: the ascenders of the f and l in the word funnel capture some awkward space and the placement of the word forms a white rectangle on the left.
+Below left: the ascenders of the f and l in the word funnel capture some awkward space and the placement of the word forms a blank rectangle on the left.